apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But it may not be so bad?
 At least, [in RL it is not so bad](https://x.com/kalomaze/status/1964455970517753878).
 By continually merging these LoRA adapters ([ReLoRA](https://arxiv.org/abs/2307.05695))  you can keep the base model shifting, causing the next lora adapter to retarget new low rank changes.
 Across many updates, these low-rank changes sum to high-rank changes.
 So it is at least somewhat questionable how much this matters in practice.
 Anecdotally, it does not seem to matter that much for training speed.

 But also note that it seems [not to work as well for smaller models](https://arxiv.org/abs/2509.12960), and also not as well at the beginning of training.
-Hence Why the ReLORA paper actualy doesn't use adapters at the start of training, instead opting for full-rank updates.
-This is also consistent with the findings of the other paper.
+Hence Why the ReLORA paper actualy doesn't use adapters at the start of training, instead opting for full-rank updates at the start.

 ![TODO FIGURE from RELORA]()